vincenzooo/pyXsurf/README_developers.rst

 Status of installer
 -------------------------------------------------

-The library is installable with common python practices,
+The library is installable with common python practices, downloading code from github repository.

 I have tried the installation on a few computers and it worked smoothly by ``setup.py``.
 The folder ``test_install`` contains tests that verify a correct installation.

-I can upload the package on test-PyPI, but not on the main PyPI, as I get an error, related to the too large size of the package.
+Last time I tried, I could upload the package on test-PyPI, but not on the main PyPI, as I get an error, related to the too large size of the package.

+A complete CI/CD mechanism needs to be implemented.
 Plan is to achieve a full installable distribution on PyPI, and possibly on conda, and be able to maintain it through Continuous Integration.

-Status of code
+Code and comments to code
 -------------------------------------------------

 Code is quite consistent, and usually commented, but there are still a few modules in early stage of development or which might be removed or integrated somewhere else.
 Some are included for backwards compatibility, future needs or just to stay on the safe side of breaking dependencies.